kkraman02/kkraman02.github.io/README.md

 This repo is dedicated to the NXP IMX-based modules.
 Here you can find the Yocto BSP recipes.

-You can follow the same procedure to build your own customized BSP based on your interests.
+You can follow the same steps to build your own customized BSP based on your interests.

 # 1. Supported Hardware